6.3 Preventing early leaving from education and training (ELET)

 On the two-year HF programme, students’ academic benefit of the education is evaluated continuously, and at the end of the first semester the students’ development of competences in Danish, English, and mathematics is established.
 The evaluation of competence development constitutes the basis for further choice of subjects and cluster of subjects.

-Vocational training and education (VET) programmes
+Vocational training and education (VET) programmes in Denmark

 The ministerial order on VET programmes (Bekendtgørelse om erhvervsuddannelser, LBK nr 1619 af 27/12/2019) establishes several requirements for the development of the quality of the education programmes.
 VET institutions must develop a quality assurance system for the internal development of the school-based teaching.
 The quality assurance system should consist of procedures for self-assessment and procedures for the collection of data.

-Furthermore, the procedures for the collection of data should ensure that the VET institution is able to document its results, for instance regarding the reduction of dropouts.
+Furthermore, the procedures for the collection of data must ensure that the VET institution is able to document its results, for instance regarding the reduction of dropouts.
 The documentation should also be part of the VET institution’s self-assessment.

 - clarify how the teaching and the chosen working methods support the education programme’s objective and targets.